rickbeeloo/barbell/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Note, we use compile flags (`RUSTFLAGS='-C target-cpu=native'`) to target the native architecture as the aligner uses [SIMD instructions](https://en.wikipedia.org/wiki/SIMD).
+Note, we use compile flags (`RUSTFLAGS='-C target-cpu=native'`) to target the native architecture as the aligner uses [SIMD instructions](https://en.wikipedia.org/wiki/SIMD). <b>This will likely give better performance than using the binaries from the releases page.</b>

 ## Quickstart
 Inside the folder `target/release/`: